 I don’t really think about these issues anymore.
 I don’t grieve and talking about it no longer brings me pain or heartache, as the children I have been able to bring into this world have changed my life, filled my heart and given me a purpose I never even knew I wanted.

 I am posting this now for just a couple reasons; 1, A friend on our Cautious Mom page asked me several months ago now to tell the stories for her, and 2, because people go through this every day and have no one to talk to, no one to relate to their issues and they deserve to know they are not alone.

 I hope it helps anyone who reads it to feel validated for feeling.

 If you take ANYthing from this entry, take this: It doesn’t matter how old your baby was – you are allowed to grieve your CHILD.
 It wasn’t a “chemical”, it was a baby.
 It wasn’t a “missing embryo”, it was a miscarriage and you are allowed to be sad.
 You are allowed to grieve.

-You are now, and forever will be, a mother of a sweet, angel baby and you are allowed to be proud of that, you are allowed to honor that and you have a right to say it out loud.
+You are now, and forever will be, a mother of an angel baby and you are allowed to be proud of that, you are allowed to honor that and you have a right to say it out loud.